2C-B: Use and effects

 Formal clinical studies have found that 2C-B produces a mixture of psychedelic, some possible entactogen-like, and some stimulant effects.
 Specific effects in these studies have included slight hallucinogenic states, perceptual changes, ego dissolution, time dilation, increased creativity, stimulation, vigor, happiness or elation, euphoria, feelings of well-being, reduced anger, enhanced sociability and friendliness, increased reactivity to negative emotional stimuli, decreased ability to recognize expressions of happiness, augmented emotionality in speech, tenseness, confusion, and mild sympathomimetic effects such as pressor effects, among others.
 Findings on the entactogen-like effects of 2C-B have been mixed, with some studies reporting that it produces such effects but other studies finding no such effects similarly to psilocybin.
 However, in other research, both psilocybin and MDMA have been found to increase emotional empathy.
 Compared to psilocybin in a double-blind, placebo-controlled clinical trial, 2C-B produced fewer negative mood effects, greater positive mood effects, less intense hallucinogenic effects including overall altered consciousness, oceanic boundlessness, ego dissolution, experiential depth, and time dilation, and less cognitive impairment.
 Conversely, their effects in terms of visual changes and enhanced body perception were equivalent.
 Besides having more positively valenced mood effects than psilocybin, 2C-B produced MDMA-like positive mood effects with little in the way of negative mood effects.
 It was concluded that in line with anecdotal reports, 2C-B is non-ego-threatening, lacks the more serious head space of other psychedelics, and has a greater emphasis on visual and tactile changes.
 It was also remarked that 2C-B may be a more optimal psychedelic for people afraid of the psychedelic experience or at greater risk for negative experiences such as due to high neuroticism, with this applicable for instance in the context of psychedelic-assisted psychotherapy.

+In a dose-ranging clinical study of 2C-B employing a subjective visual analogue scale (VAS), maximal "any drug effects" were 27, 56, and 72 at doses of 10, 20, and 30 mg orally, respectively.
+At these same respective doses, maximal "good drug effects" were 29, 60, and 68, while maximal "bad drug effects" were 2.0, 7.4, and 9.8.
+"Bad drug effects" were generally mild at low doses, but became more pronounced at higher doses, which is similar to the case of other psychedelics like LSD and psilocybin.